johndoesstuff/uniblVM/README.md

 **DIVAB**

-Divide A and B, store result in B.
+Divide A by B and store result in A. Also store remainder in B.

 ### print.uasm